willghatch/emacs-composiphrase-objects/README.md

 This readme just gives some vague high-level understanding of the basic ideas of the various text objects.
 It doesn't list any APIs.
 But there are a lot of them.
-See the full composiphrase demo configuration at TODO (I'm still working on it!) to see an example where all of the motions are bound.
+See the full composiphrase demo configuration to see an example where all of the motions are bound.